HediaTnani/Leishmania/README.md

-# Useful funtions and files
+# Useful functions and files
  Useful funtions and files for Leishmania project